 A veteran’s severity of their disability will alter how much VA benefits they can collect each month, but SSDI benefits are awarded on an “all-or-none” basis.
 If you qualify for SSD coverage, you have assumedly already shown that your disability warrants full coverage, so there is no varying gradient of monies collected.

-If you have more questions about veterans Social Security Disability options, you can contact Disability Action Advocates and our Las Vegas Social Security Disability attorney at any time.
+If you have more questions about veterans Social Security Disability options, you can contact Disability Action Advocates and our Las Vegas Social Security Disability representative at any time.
 Call toll-free (888) 421-8705 to schedule a free consultation.